-Sioma Baltianski, in the paper “Bias-Induced Impedance Effect of the Current-Carrying Conductors”, presents a paper on previously unstudied properties of current-carrying conductors utilizing impedance spectroscopy.
+Sioma Baltianski, in the paper ‘Bias-induced impedance effect of the current-carrying conductors’, presents previously unstudied properties of current-carrying conductors utilising impedance spectroscopy.
 The methodology is based on the superposition of test signals and bias affecting the objects under study.
-The work shows that the studied objects have an additional low-frequency impedance, which can be either capacitive or inductive nature or both types, depending on the current density and material properties.
+The work shows that the studied objects have an additional low-frequency impedance that can be either capacitive, inductive or both, depending on the current density and the properties of the material.

-As in the last editions, a high number of papers of the Symposium concern sensors and actuators.
-A special session was dedicated to the topic which, in this special issue, is represented by five papers.
+As in the last editions, a high number of papers in the Symposium concerned sensors and actuators.
+A special session was dedicated to the topic, which, in this special issue, is represented by five papers.

-A first contribution, by Giovanni Gugliandolo et al, “On the design and characterization of a microwave microstrip resonator for gas sensing applications” deals with the relative humidity monitoring.
+A first contribution, by Giovanni Gugliandolo et al., ‘On the design and characterisation of a microwave microstrip resonator for gas sensing applications’, deals with relative humidity monitoring.
 The proposed solution is based on a one-port microwave gas transducer developed by coupling a microstrip resonator for electromagnetic wave propagation.
-The developed transducer can be applied for detection of different target gases by selecting an appropriate sensing material tailored to the specific sensing application.
+The developed transducer can be applied to detect different target gases by selecting an appropriate sensing material tailored to the specific sensing application.

-The paper, by Federica Vurchio et al, “Comparative evaluation of three image analysis methods for angular displacement measurement in a MEMS microgripper prototype: a preliminary study” compares the measurements performed by different methods for the angular displacement of a comb-drive of a MEMS gripper prototype for biomedical applications.
-The angular displacement is measured by means of two novel automatic procedures, based on an image analysis method.
-The performances of the proposed procedures are compared with the ones of a semi-automatic method.
+The paper by Federica Vurchio et al., ‘Comparative evaluation of three image analysis methods for angular displacement measurement in a MEMS microgripper prototype: a preliminary study’, compares measurements performed using different methods for the angular displacement of a comb drive in a microelectromechanical system (MEMS) gripper prototype for biomedical applications.
+The angular displacement was measured by means of two novel automatic procedures based on an image analysis method.
+The performances of the proposed procedures were compared with those of a semi-automatic method.

-The contribution, by Antonino Quattrocchi et al, “PMMA-coated fiber Bragg grating sensor for measurement of ethanol in liquid solution: manufacturing and metrological evaluation” explores the possibility of measuring the concentration of Ethanol in aqueous solutions by using poly methyl methacrylate as coating material of a single-mode fiber Bragg grating sensor.
+The contribution by Antonino Quattrocchi et al., ‘PMMA-coated fibre Bragg grating sensor for measurement of ethanol in liquid solution: manufacturing and metrological evaluation’, explores the possibility of measuring the concentration of ethanol in aqueous solutions by using polymethyl methacrylate (PMMA) as a coating material for a single-mode fibre Bragg grating sensor.
 A prototype of this sensor was developed and compared to traditional sensors.

-The paper, by Lorenzo Ciani et al, “Design optimization of a wireless sensor node using a temperature-based test plan” deals with the design optimization of a sensor node, used in a wireless mesh network, under temperature stress.
-Since there is not a specific standard for this kind of system, a customized test plan was developed in this work.
+The paper by Lorenzo Ciani et al., ‘Design optimisation of a wireless sensor node using a temperature-based test plan’, deals with the design optimisation of a sensor node in a wireless mesh network under temperature stress.
+Since there is not a specific standard for this kind of system, a customised test plan was developed in this work.

-Tommaso Addabbo et al, in the paper “Solar energy harvesting for LoRaWAN-based pervasive environmental monitoring”, focus their attention to propose the architecture of a self-powered Low Power Wide Area Network sensor node for the pervasive measurement of PM concentrations in urban areas.
+Tommaso Addabbo et al., in the paper ‘Solar energy harvesting for long range wide-area network (LoRaWAN)-based pervasive environmental monitoring’, propose the architecture of a self-powered low-power wide-area network sensor node for the pervasive measurement of particulate matter concentrations in urban areas.
 To validate the effectiveness of the proposed solution, various field tests were carried out with the integrated environmental monitoring device.

-Three contributions of the issue deals with the biomedical measurement.
+Three contributions in the issue deal with biomedical measurement.

-Imran Ahmed et al, in the paper “IoMT-based biomedical measurement systems for healthcare monitoring: a review” present an extended overview of the recent activities towards the development of IoT based biomedical measurement systems for various healthcare applications.
-Various approaches that are used in the development of these systems are presented and discussed considering some metrological aspects related to the accuracy, reliability, and calibration requirements.
+Imran Ahmed et al., in the paper ‘IoMT-based biomedical measurement systems for healthcare monitoring: a review’, present an extended overview of recent activities towards the development of Internet of Medical Things (IoMT)-based biomedical measurement systems for various healthcare applications.
+Several approaches that are used in the development of these systems are presented and discussed, and metrological aspects related to accuracy, reliability and calibration requirements are considered.

-A second contribution, by Giorgia Fiori et al, “A preliminary study on an Image Analysis based Method for Lowest Detectable Signal Measurements in PW Doppler Ultrasounds” proposes and validates a novel image analysis-based method for the estimation of the lowest detectable signal in the spectrogram of the blood flow velocity.
+A second contribution, by Giorgia Fiori et al., ‘A preliminary study on an image analysis based method for lowest detectable signal measurements in pulsed wave (PW) doppler ultrasounds’, proposes and validates a novel image-analysis-based method for the estimation of the lowest detectable signal in the spectrogram of blood flow velocity.